visanalexandru/felics/DOC.md

 Then, it reads the values of the first two pixels and writes them to the buffer.
 Like the compression algorithm, it traverses the buffer in the raster-scan order but sets the value of each pixel by reading from the bitstream.

-When decoding an OUT-OF-RANGE value, we need to know the Rice parameter k that was used when encoding it.
+When decoding an OUT-OF-RANGE value, we need to know the Rice parameter $k$ that was used when encoding it.
 Luckily, because the compression algorithm is deterministic, we can simulate the same process of updating the parameter selection tables while we decode the image.
-We can prove by induction that during decompression we will produce the same k parameters that were used for compression.
+We can prove by induction that during decompression we will produce the same $k$ parameters that were used for compression.

 - Induction hypothesis: During processing of the first n pixels in the image, both the compressor and the decompressor will choose the same Rice parameters at each step

-- Base case: The first time we must choose a Rice parameter k is to encode the third pixel in the image.
+- Base case: The first time we must choose a Rice parameter $k$ is to encode the third pixel in the image.
 At this time, the table used for determining the optimal Rice parameter for the current context is full of zeros.
 Therefore, both the compressor and decompressor will choose the largest valid k value (see chapter above).

 - The inductive step: Suppose that the induction hypothesis is true.
-This means that at each previous step, the compressor and the decompressor have chosen the same parameter $ k $.
-This means that the first $ n $ pixels that were encoded by the compressor were correctly decoded by the decompressor, so the tables for each context $ \Delta $ match.
-Therefore, at step $ n+1 $ the compressor and the decompressor will choose the same Rice parameter.
+This means that at each previous step, the compressor and the decompressor have chosen the same parameter $k$.
+This means that the first $n$ pixels that were encoded by the compressor were correctly decoded by the decompressor, so the tables for each context $\Delta$ match.
+Therefore, at step $n+1$ the compressor and the decompressor will choose the same Rice parameter.

 The resulting decompression step looks like this:
 ```